bempp/kifmm/paper/paper.md

     \label{eq:sec:summary:near_far_split}
 \end{equation}

 the near component evaluated directly using the kernel function $K(.,.)$, and the far-field compressed via a _field translation_, referred to as the multipole to local (M2L) translation.
-This split, in addition to a recursive procedure through a hierarchical data structure, commonly an octree in 3D, used to discretise the problem domain gives rise to the linear/log-linear complexity of the FMM, as the number of far-field interactions which are admissable is limited by a constant depending on the problem dimension.
+This split, in addition to a recursive loop through a hierarchical data structure, commonly an octree for three dimensional problems, gives rise to the linear/log-linear complexity of the FMM, as the number of far-field interactions which are admissable is limited by a constant depending on the problem dimension.
 The evaluation of the near field component commonly referred to as the particle to particle (P2P) operation.
 These two operations conspire to dominate runtimes in practical implementations.
 An approximate rule of thumb being that the P2P is compute bound, and the M2L is memory bound, acceleration attempts for FMM softwares often focus on reformulations that ensure the M2L has a high arithmetic intensity.

 # Statement of need

 Previous high-performance codes for computing kiFMMs include [@Malhotra2015; @wang2021exafmm].
-However, both of these efforts are packaged as opaque heavily templated C++ libraries, with brittle optimisations for the M2L and P2P operations that make it complex for users or new developers to exchange or experiment with new algorithmic or implementation ideas that improve runtime performance.
-Furthermore, it is not possible to readily deploy the software on new hardware platforms due to reliance on hand written CMake based builds.
-Notably, neither softwares support building to Arm targets which are becoming more common as both commodity and HPC platforms.
+However, both of these efforts are heavily templated C++ libraries, with brittle optimisations for the M2L and P2P operations that make it complex for users or new developers to exchange or experiment with new algorithmic or implementation ideas that improve runtime performance.
+It is not possible to readily deploy these softwares on new hardware platforms due to reliance on hand written CMake based builds.
+Notably, neither softwares support building to Arm targets which are becoming more common as both commodity and HPC platforms, with no performance promised for systems which don't support AVX instruction sets.

 Novice users are provided with Python bindings in [@wang2021exafmm], however the state of the art distributed code is only accessible via C++ [@Malhotra2015].
-Software sub-components such as the hierarchical tree data structures and kernel implementations are not readily re-usable for related algorithmic work by downstream users, and underlying software used in compute kernels such as libraries for BLAS, LAPACK, or the FFT are not readily exchangeable by users to experiment with performance differences across hardware variations.
+In both softwares, sub-components such as the octree data structures and kernel implementations are not readily re-usable for related algorithmic work by downstream users, and underlying software used in compute kernels such as libraries for BLAS, LAPACK, or the FFT are not readily exchangeable for experimentation with performance differences across hardwares.

 Our principle contributions with `kifmm-rs` that extend beyond current state of the art implementations are:

-- A _highly portable_ Rust-based data-oriented software design that allows us to easily test the impact of different algorithmic approaches, and backends for computational kernels such as BLAS libraries, for critical algorithmic sub-components such as the M2L and P2P operations.
+- A _highly portable_ Rust-based data-oriented software design that allows us to easily test the impact of different algorithmic approaches and computational backends, such as BLAS libraries, for critical algorithmic sub-components such as the M2L and P2P operations.
-- _State of the art_ single-node performance enabled by the optimisation of BLAS based M2L field translation, based on level 3 operations with high arithmetic intensity that are well suited to current and future hardware architectures that prioritise minimal memory movement per flop.
+- _State of the art_ single-node performance enabled by the optimisation of BLAS based M2L field translation, based entirely on level 3 operations with high arithmetic intensity that are well suited to current and future hardware architectures that prioritise minimal memory movement per flop.
 - The ability to _process multiple right hand sides_ corresponding to the same particle distribution using (\ref{eq:sec:summary:potential}), a common application in BEM.
 - _Simple API_, with full Python bindings for non-specialist users.
 For basic usage all users need to specify are source and target coordinates, and associated source densities, with no temporary files.